 Written by our therapist Sarhadjine Malvoisin

 It seems nowadays everyone is coupling up, from social media posts to family announcements, it is difficult to spend a day without scrolling past a couple smiling for the camera.
-And if you are struggling with the reality of being single, it can be tough to witness.
+And if you are struggling with the reality of being single in NYC, it can be tough to witness.

 I have been single, in the technical sense of the word, for a long time, and as some of our single female readers can imagine, it has not been easy; I constantly vacillate between the enjoyment of my freedom as an unpartnered person and the struggle of being alone.
 As one grows older, and observes friends and family partnering up and extending their family units, it makes me question whether it is ever going to happen to me.
 The Holiday season is usually the hardest for unpartnered persons; most friends who usually spend time together travel home to be with family or spend time with their own partners, which leaves me to attend the many festivities and other engagements, alone.
 An unaccompanied person attending parties and gatherings around the Holidays is subject to feeling lonely.
 The media does not help either; most of the ads and movies are centered around that feeling of ‘togetherness’ within family units and couples.
 As this eventful year comes to an end, many may feel the creeping fear of the inevitable litany of questions and remarks, subtle or not from friends and family inquiring about relationships statuses, weddings, or grandchildren.
 A comment here and there, may not seem problematic for an outsider, but over time, we internalize these remarks, and they can cause certain emotional damage.